 SOMETIMES it seems like a cat will never find a home.
 Stocky was a large black cat who had been surviving outside on a shabby estate, stealing food and being picked on by local cats and dogs.
-He came into the cattery and was able to enjoy shelter and regular meals.
+He came into care and was able to enjoy shelter and regular meals.
 But he hated being in a pen and was hostile and upset (see photo left).
-As several weeks passed, he made little or no progress despite the best efforts of helpers at our shelter.
+As several weeks passed, he made little or no progress despite our best efforts.

 We put an appeal on our Facebook page which was seen by Jay, of Erith, who had previously homed two cats from us and had other rescue cats.
 She fell for him and got in touch straight away to offer him a home.

 So Stocky went to Jay and she later told our Facebook supporters how he was getting on.
 'Thanks for all your kind comments.
 I've renamed him Big Ted.
 He still seems depressed but I managed to hand feed him chicken this evening and he thwacked a catnip mouse across the floor.
 I'm sure in time he'll be fine.'

 Later Jay sent us a photo of her enjoying a cuddle with Big Ted (see left) and wrote: 'He's settling in well.
 Has met his five brothers and one sister and all is OK.
 He's developing into a lovely, affectionate and placid lad.
 Just wish he wouldn't play with his cat nip mouse with bells on at 3am when I need to sleep...'